 When everybody wanted to go to Fiji or Hawaii, I dreamed only about Alaska and its picture-perfect landscapes and snowy mountains.
 My imagination took me to state’s small towns where everybody knew each other.
-I could see myself sliding on runners pulled by strong huskies who were determined to run to their maximum speed.
-Oh, dreams!
-Surely, these visualizations could and undoubtedly will make a perfect photo diary one day.
+I could see myself sliding on runners pulled by strong huskies.
+These photos of dreamy Alaska were way too beautiful to resist.

-As for now, my Alaska experience was limited to visiting this extraordinary place only in the last days of summer.
-It happened almost spontaneously, as this already became a norm for me.
+A few mouths ago, I finally visited Alaska and, being me, took thousand of the photos of this dreamy place.
+My visit happened almost spontaneously.
 Long Labor Day weekend was almost at hand.
-I had two options: to spend it in Vancouver, BC or finally fulfill my dream and explore the largest state of the US, located northwest of Canada.
-Alaska won.
+I had two options: to spend it in Vancouver, BC, or finally fulfill my dream and explore the largest state of the U.S. Alaska won.

-Two weeks later, sitting in the back of an airplane flying to Alaska seemed so unreal.
+Two weeks later, sitting in the back of airplane flying to Alaska seemed unreal.
 My husband and I couldn’t believe what was happening.
-In less than five hours we would meet this dreamy northern state.
+In less than five hours we met this dreamy northern state.
 Did we have expectations?
 Yes and no. I think at that time, both of us were so excited, to the point that it felt that even slight disappointment could ruin the whole experience.
-So we tried to take the trip easy and keep all assumptions and wishes in the back of our minds without letting them influence us beforehand.
+So, we tried to take it easy and keep all assumptions and wishes at the back of our minds without letting them influence us beforehand.

 But all these efforts were in vain.
-Not because we failed miserably, but because Alaska surpassed all our dreams.
-Free, big, pristine, gorgeous, mesmerizing, alluring… The words simply poured out of me the moment I saw the real place of my childhood fantasies outside of Ted Stevens International Airport and Anchorage, the biggest city in the state.
-Endless mountains with their peaks reluctantly finding refuge in tick clouds above, never-melting ice cover atop these massive formations, roadside lakes with crystal clear water – I was in love.
+Not because we failed miserably, but because dreamy, photogenic Alaska surpassed all our expectations.
+Free, big, pristine, gorgeous, mesmerizing, alluring… The words simply poured out of my mouth the moment I saw the place of my childhood fantasies outside of Ted Stevens International Airport.
+Endless mountains with their peaks reluctantly finding refuge in tick clouds above, never-melting ice covers atop these massive formations, roadside lakes with crystal clear water – I was in love.

-Almost 2,000 pictures from that trip are just a tiny proof of my absolute obsession with this dreamy state.
+Almost 2,000 photos from that trip are just a tiny proof of my absolute obsession with Alaska, this gorgeous, dreamy state.
 One picture though is still missing here, a photo of me sliding those runners with a group of frisky huskies at the head.
 One day this will happen as well.
-As for now, I invite you to join me to explore gorgeous Alaska via this humble photo diary.
+As for now, I invite you to explore dreamy Alaska via this photo diary.

 HERE IS MY PHOTO DIARY OF DREAMY ALASKA: